aawiegel/GettingandCleaningData/CodeBook.md

 # Variable names

-Subject: indicates subject number or N/A if not applicable
+Subject: indicates subject number

-Activity: indicates the activity description or N/A if not applicable
+Activity: indicates the activity description

 Body_Acceleration: mean of the body acceleration for that subject or activity